 \subsection{Comparison with exact diagonalization for open boundary conditions}

 To verify the accuracy of the MFT we first compare the results with those obtained with exact diagonalization (ED) of the Hubbard model which was performed with Spinpack.\cite{spinpack} Due to the exponential growth of the Hilbert space, ED is limited to very small systems.
 Here we have studied the dot-like cluster of 16 sites shown in the inset of the top panel of Fig.~\ref{fig:MFT-ED}.
-The following quantities were computed: (i) The ground-state energy. (ii) The charge gap defined as $\Delta E = E_{N-1} - 2 E_{N} + E_{N+1}$, where $E_n$ is the ground-state energy in the sector with $n$ electrons.
-Within MFT the charge gap can be identified with the single-particle gap $\Delta_{\rm sp}$. (iii) The $z$- and total staggered magnetization as defined in terms of the longitudinal and total spin structure factor
+The following quantities were computed: (i) The ground-state energy. (ii) The charge gap defined as $\Delta E = E_{N-1} - 2 E_{N} + E_{N+1}$, where $E_n$ is the ground-state energy in the sector with $n$ electrons. (iii) The $z$- and total staggered magnetization as defined in terms of the longitudinal and total spin structure factor

 Here, $(-1)^{i-j}$ is a short-hand notation for $+1$ ($-1$) if $i$ and $j$ belong to the same (different) sublattice(s).
 Within MFT, the correlation functions appearing in (\ref{eq:defMsz}) and (\ref{eq:defMsVec}) are computed from (\ref{SSinej}) and (\ref{SSi=j}).
 In a numerical solution of the Hubbard model respecting SU(2) symmetry one finds $M_{\rm s}^z = M_{\rm s}/\sqrt{3}$.